Copying File Content in Python

 • The copyfileobj is the base function; all other functions we used in the above section call this method at some point.

 • This method is particularly useful for copying large files.
 The default buffer size is 16Kb.
-By using copyfileobj, you may specify a bigger buffer size that other copy method does not allow.
+By using copyfileobj, you may specify a bigger buffer size that other copy methods do not allow.

 # Copy Excel file by copyfileobj method